jayarnim/jayarnim/README.md

 ## 👋 HI, THERE!

 I`m a student studying to come true my dream, **DATA ANALYST**.

-**I AM INTERESTED IN,**
-- Analyzing your preference from your choices
-- Recommending a lifesytle that suits your personal preference
+I AM INTERESTED IN that; Analyzing your preference from your choices; Recommending a lifesytle that suits your personal preference.
+I AM CURRENTLY LEARNING that; Exploratory Data Analysis, Machine Learning, Crawling.

-**I AM CURRENTLY LEARNING,**
-- Exploratory Data Analysis
-- Machine Learning
-- Crawling